UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp2.md

    3. An Octree [wikipedia link](https://en.wikipedia.org/wiki/Octree)

 3. Support for shadows.
-See _Ray Tracing from the Ground Up Chapter 16 Shadows_
+See _Ray Tracing from the Ground Up *Chapter 16 Shadows*_

 4. Support for point lights.
-See _Ray Tracing from the Ground Up Chapter 14 Lights and Materials_
+See _Ray Tracing from the Ground Up *Chapter 14 Lights and Materials*_

-5. Implement shading that uses both diffuse and specular reflection
+5. Implement shading that uses both diffuse and specular reflection.

 ### Hand-in